noahweasley/Send-Money-App/README.md

 ## App Design

 This section aims to help the one assessing this, understand the thought process, design and every other thing concerning the app

+### On boarding screen

+This screen aims to help user view the features of the app

+### Authentication (Login and Signup)

+This screen aims to help user login and signup

+### Withdrawal

+This demo screen was just an addition, and does not apply to a real world application, to see how withdrawal could be done in a real app

+### Top-up

+This screen aims to help user top-up their account

+### Transfer

+Users can transfer to other Veegil user and the money is debited from their account

+### Transaction History

+This screen aims let user view their transaction history

+### Visualization of Transaction History

+This screen aims to visualize the monthly spending of the registered user

+## Setbacks because of Time limit and Bugs noticed on the API

+- Withdraw gives false time, hence UI transaction history displays incorrect data

+- Had to perform Transaction and withdraw on app, so if network fails during transfer, app might transfer to user and not deduct money from user account

+- User transaction history isn't sorted from newest to oldest transactions, I had to do that

 ## Conclusion